Data-Informed Global Sparseness in Attention Mechanisms for Deep Neural Networks: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We motivated Attention Pruning as a novel method for pruning attention by leveraging on data-informed sparseness.
-By performing controlled experiments on a broad range of tasks (from language modelling through machine translation to \rev{prediction on GLUE tasks}), we demonstrated that we can prune most computations using pre-computed attention patterns while maintaining comparable performance, and sometimes even achieving improvements.
-We further applied our AP method on seq2seq tasks, which allowed us to study attention patterns between self- and cross-attention, and as a result we discovered important distinctions between these two types of attention.
+We introduced Attention Pruning, a novel method that leverages data-informed sparseness for pruning attention.
+Through controlled experiments on a variety of tasks (from language modeling to machine translation and GLUE tasks predictions), we showed that our method prunes most computations using pre-computed attention patterns while maintaining, or even improving, performance.
+Our application to seq2seq tasks enabled us to study attention patterns in self- and cross-attention, revealing key distinctions between the two.

-In future work, we plan to evaluate our method for other models, other NLP tasks, and on datasets of various sizes.
-We also plan to implement Attention Pruning efficiently for existing hardware.
-We conjecture that ``co-design'' approaches for efficient sparse kernels \citep{gray2017} and their successful utilization \citep{Child2019GeneratingLS} would be helpful for making Attention Pruning scalable.
-Therefore, we release our code, which currently relies on masking matrix multiplications on a GPU, to the community to encourage co-design efforts for attention pruning.
+In future work, we aim to assess our method on other models, NLP tasks, and datasets of various sizes, as well as optimize Attention Pruning for existing hardware.
+We believe co-design approaches for efficient sparse kernels and their successful utilization can enhance Attention Pruning's scalability.
+To encourage further co-design efforts, we are releasing our code to the research community.